- Animal Research: Right or Wrong

 Animal Research: Grizzly and Unfortunately Real

-Dr Mroczek talks with an animal rights activist, using a pseudonym it is later discovered, who is working to try to stop animals from being used in research.
-His focus at the time of this discussion is Huntington research labs in the UK (https://en.wikipedia.org/wiki/Huntingdon_Life_Sciences) which uses animals for research.
+Dr. Mroczek talks with an animal rights activist, using a pseudonym it is later discovered, who is working to try to stop animals from being used in research.
+His focus at the time of this discussion is Huntingdon research labs in the UK which uses animals for research.
 The activist gives evidence that is hard to bear for its utter depravity and video that is impossible to stomach.

 Animals Need Your Help

 Invaluable information and discussion about owning pets, pitbulls, and about animals in general.
-Guests with Dr Mroczek, including Donna Bishop and Diane Cartier, are lifelong advocates for animals and extremely knowledgeable about animals and the dire difficulties and cruelties they face.
-Everyone can learn and benefit from this discussio.
+Guests with Dr. Mroczek are lifelong advocates for animals and extremely knowledgeable about animals and the dire difficulties and cruelties they face.
+Everyone can learn and benefit from this discussion.

 The Sad Truth About Factory Farming